What Is Sternberg's Triangular Theory Of Love?

 Who Is Sternberg?

 Robert Sternberg is a psychologist who has studied many aspects of human psychology.
-He has studied intelligence, wisdom, thinking styles, leadership, hate, and most importantly, love.
+He has studied intelligence, wisdom, thinking patterns, leadership, hatred, and most importantly to this article; love.
 Besides the triangular theory of love or just theory of love, he has other theories, including a triarchic theory of intelligence.

 Studying a complex human emotion and creating a graph that explains it sounds like a difficult task, but with Sternberg's theory of love, he did it.

 When it comes to explaining concepts, we love to use shapes.
-Be it graphs or pyramids; they help explain your ideas to the public in an easy to read and catchy graph.
+Be it graphs or pyramids; they help explain complex ideas to the public in an easy to read and attention catchy graph.

 The three points of the triangle are components of love.
 At the top, there is intimacy.
 At the bottom left, there is passion.
 At the bottom right, there is commitment.
 Let's unpack these three points first before we explain more about the theory.